Enjoy Travel to Japan!

 Frequently Asked Questions

-A. On the Sakaide side, Seto Ohashi Memorial Park is good for views and strolling, and Seto Ohashi Tower offers a rotating observation experience.
-Windy days are common, so a light outer layer can make a big difference in comfort at viewpoints.
-Comfortable shoes and a lighter bag help reduce stress for both walking and photos.
+A. On the Sakaide side, Seto Ohashi Memorial Park is a good place for scenic views and a walk, while the Seto Ohashi Tower offers a rotating observation experience with panoramic views.
+Windy days are common there, so even a light extra layer can make a big difference when you are up at the viewpoint.

 Nearby Recommended Spots